FiloSottile/nistec/README.md

 Read the docs at [pkg.go.dev/filippo.io/nistec](https://pkg.go.dev/filippo.io/nistec).

-This repository does not accept contributions.
+This repository generally does not accept contributions.
 Any changes should be submitted upstream to the Go project.